‘The View’ Scores The Most Nominations Of Any Talk Series For The 47th Annual Daytime Emmy Awards

 The View has scored the most nominations of any talk series for the 47th annual Daytime Emmy Awards, with eight nods in multiple categories.
-The show posted the news on Instagram along with a photo of the 2019 cast of the series which included Whoopi Goldberg, Sunny Hostin, Joy Behar, Meghan McCain, Anna Navarro, and Abby Huntsman.
+The show posted the news on Instagram along with a photo of the 2019 cast, which included Whoopi Goldberg, Sunny Hostin, Joy Behar, Meghan McCain, Anna Navarro, and Abby Huntsman.

 The show is in good company.
 Also scoring multiple nominations were the long-running soap opera General Hospital and the educational children’s series Sesame Street.

-The View topped the nominees for talk series, followed by The Kelly Clarkson Show with 7, The Talk with 6, and The Ellen DeGeneres Show with 5.
+The View topped the nominees for talk series, followed by The Kelly Clarkson Show with seven, The Talk with six, and The Ellen DeGeneres Show with five.
 The series was nominated in the categories of Outstanding Informative Talk Show, Informative Talk Show Host, Makeup, Hairstyling, Lighting, Technical Team, Multiple Camera Editing, and Art Direction.

 View this post on Instagram